-The spinal infection is usually caused by bacteria (Staphylococcus aureus is most common), but may be caused by fungus.
+The spinal infection is usually caused by bacteria, but may be caused by a fungus.
 It can be due to other infections in the body (especially a urinary tract infection), or germs that spread through the blood.
-However, in some patients, no other source of infection is found.
+In some people, though, no other source of infection is found.

 People who inject drugs are also at increased risk.

-Neurological symptoms depend on the location of the abscess and may include:
+Nervous system symptoms depend on the location of the abscess and may include:

 The goal of treatment is to cure the infection and reduce the risk of permanent damage.
 Treatment usually includes antibiotics and surgery.
-In rare cases, antibiotics alone are used.
+In some cases, antibiotics alone are used.

-Early diagnosis and treatment greatly improve the chance of a good outcome.
-Once weakness, paralysis, or sensation changes occur, the chances of recovering lost function are reduced.
+Early diagnosis and treatment greatly improves the chance of a good outcome.
+Once weakness, paralysis, or sensation changes occur, the chance of recovering lost function are reduced.
 Permanent nervous system damage or death may occur.

 Abscess - epidural; Spinal abscess

 Nath A, Berger J. Brain abscess and parameningeal infections.
 In: Goldman L, Schafer AI, eds.Goldman's Cecil Medicine

-Updated by: David C. Dugdale, III, MD, Professor of Medicine, Division of General Medicine, Department of Medicine, University of Washington School of Medicine.
-Jatin M. Vyas, MD, PhD, Assistant Professor in Medicine, Harvard Medical School; Assistant in Medicine, Division of Infectious Disease, Department of Medicine, Massachusetts General Hospital.
-Also reviewed by David Zieve, MD, MHA, Medical Director, A.D.A.M.
-Health Solutions, Ebix, Inc.
+Updated by: Jatin M. Vyas, MD, PhD, Assistant Professor in Medicine, Harvard Medical School; Assistant in Medicine, Division of Infectious Disease, Department of Medicine, Massachusetts General Hospital, Boston, MA.
+Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
+Editorial team.